MileHacker Logo

 • Disneyland Resort extends support for guests with mobility challenges (ramps, accessible queues, wheelchair/ECV rentals, DAS program).

-• Support for visual impairments (audio description, Braille guides) and hearing impairments (sign language interpretation, assisted listening devices).
+• Support for those with vision problems (audio description, Braille guides) and hearing impairments (sign language interpretation, assisted listening devices).

 • Communicate your needs with Cast Members or Guest Relations.